CarmineOptions/derisk-research/apps/data_handler/README.md

 ```

 ## Data migrations with Alembic
-In this project is using `alembic` for data migrations.
+This project is using `alembic` for data migrations.

 ### Generating Migrations
 Navigate to the `apps` folder and generate a new migration using the following command: